-It was invented by Bill James for Baseball, and later adapted to other sports such as Basketball.
+Bill James invented it for baseball and later adapted to other sports such as basketball.

-Daryl Morley is credited with being the first to adapt the concept to Basketball, using the exponent 13.91.
+Daryl Morley is credited with being the first to adopt the concept to basketball, using the exponent 13.91.
 Basketball statistician John Hollinger applied the formula to basketball using the exponent 16.5.

 Pythagorean win percentage is often close to the actual result of a team’s performance in the regular season.